 Laura began to write poetry at an early age, winning The Foyle Young Poets Award twice during her school days.
 She has credited her grandmother for her love of reading, and Dylan Thomas, Carol Ann Duffy and E.E.
 Cummings as early influencers on her work.

 In more recent years, Laura's poetry has appeared in Agenda, The Moth, The Poetry Business Book of New Poets, Aesthetica, Poetry Ireland Review and Poetry Salzburg Review.
 She has made appearances on BBC Radio Leeds and BBC Radio York.
 As one of the BBC's New Voices in 2017, she was commissioned to write radio drama for BBC Radio 3.
 Her first production, North and Mourning, featured the voice of Carnegie-Medal winner Berlie Doherty.
 The piece was broadcast on The Christmas Verb alongside work from Carol Ann Duffy and Hollie McNish.

 Laura has been the recipient of several awards including The Foyle Young Poets Award, The Bristol Poetry Prize, The Mother's Milk Writing Prize and The Maria Edgeworth Prize for Poetry in Ireland.
 She received nominations for The Pushcart Prize in 2017 and a commendation from The Poetry Society in 2018.
 She is a member of The Writing Squad and taught poetry at Winchester College in 2018.
-Her most recent commissions include BBC Radio, Yorkshire Dance and The King's Chapel in London.
+Her most recent commissions include BBC Radio, The International Anthony Burgess Foundation and The King's Chapel in London.